Morfu1/StoryTailor/README.md

-# StoryTailor - AI Animated Story Generator
+l# StoryTailor - AI Animated Story Generator

 This is a Next.js application, StoryTailor, that allows users to generate animated video scripts, narration audio, image prompts, and eventually videos, using AI.
 It features user authentication and stores story data in Firebase Firestore.